 We argue that this task should generally precede the task of check-worthy claims detection (extraction) to limit and prioritize the amount of potential misinformation content the fact-checkers need to examine.
 Current systems (e.g., a fact-checking tool used within Meta's Third-Party Fact-Checking Program) often prioritize the virality of a post as noted by the fact-checkers in our as well as in the previous studies~\cite{noauthor_challenges_2020, dierickx_report_2022, micallef_true_2022}.
 In research work, check-worthiness detection is originally related to claims (i.e., identification of particular sentences, typically in political debates).
 Nevertheless, starting in 2020, the CheckThat!
 Lab introduced the detection of check-worthy tweets~\cite{hasanain_studying_2022}.
-Similarly,~\cite{alam_fighting_2021} introduced a holistic approach to annotate 7 features reflecting the check-worthiness of COVID-19 related tweets.
-Although tweets are natively short texts containing just a few sentences, we would like to emphasize distinction with check-worthy claim detection (see below) and we consider this as the first step towards check-worthy document detection.
+Although tweets are natively short texts containing just a few sentences, we would like to emphasize the distinction with check-worthy claim detection (see below), and we consider this as the first step towards check-worthy document detection.
 At the moment, we are not aware of any works on check-worthiness detection for longer pieces of text (e.g., for social media posts from other platforms that do not pose such strict length limitations, or even for whole news articles/blogs) or for multimodal content.
-Such extension of current research works and construction of a suitable dataset represents the possible next step.
+Such extension of current research works and the construction of a suitable dataset represents the possible next step.